ome/omero-guides/iviewer.rst

 #.
 Still staying in the "Settings" tab in the right-hand side of OMERO.iviewer, click on the checkbox next to the "Histogram" word |image0| near the top.

 #.
 A histogram of the first channel which is on will appear.
-Note that when you move the rendering settings slider beneath the histogram, the histogram reverst to showing the channel you just manipulated.
+Note that when you move the rendering settings slider beneath the histogram, the histogram reverts to showing the channel you just manipulated.

    .. image:: images/Iviewer0b.png